odyslam/odyslam.com/_posts/2021/2021-10-04-urbit-home-and-the-sovereign-stack.md

 As we want to create a sovereign stack of software, it's important to be able to decouple from every possible source of centralization. **I want the users to have the choice between maxing out the UX or privacy and decentralization.**

 Security and privacy is a spectrum, not a binary state.
-I think there is an argument to be made for allowing users to choose how much UX they want to exchange for incresed privacy/security.
+I think there is an argument to be made for allowing users to choose how much UX they want to exchange for increased privacy/security.

 The end game is to create actual hardware that anyone can order and have delivered.
 Their plug n' play Urbit, theirs forever to install the software that is most important to them.